acitd/LogWrapper/README.md

 # LogWrapper

-LogWrapper is a utility that lets you run commands while seamlessly appending messages to log files.
+LogWrapper is a utility that lets you run commands while appending messages to log files.
 It also supports optional file rotation based on size and date formatting.

 ## Features